janscience/FishFinder/docs/electrodes.md

   channels.

 - Subtract them.
 Same search properties as dipole fishfinder.
 Really bad for recording.
-This configuration is not an option.
+Therefore, this configuration is not an option.

 - Record them both.